 Swim Advice Topics

-How To Improve Your Kicking?
-(Fun Kicking Drills) is part of the following categories: Drills-Tips, Kicking and is meant for swimmers in: Level 3 - Intermediate, Level 4 - Advanced
+The Kicking Toolkit: Fun Drills to Build Leg Power and Speed is part of the following categories: Drills-Tips, Kicking and is meant for swimmers in: Level 3 - Intermediate, Level 4 - Advanced

 Swimming articles you might also like: